 Cold-formed steel disadvantages

-Compared to wood construction, cold-formed steel is a relatively new structural element, having only been in approved use since the mid-1900s.
+Compared to wood construction, cold-formed steel is a relatively new structural option, having only been in approved use since the mid-1900s.
 Many architects and builders have not yet fully considered cold-formed steel as they are more comfortable using wood.

 Since cold-formed steel is pre-fabricated, it requires architects to approve designs earlier than what they may be used to.
 Some owners don’t confirm window placements until after the building is up, but since cold-formed steel is pre-fabricated, this information would be needed much earlier.
-The same is true for firestopping information – the earlier, the better.
+The same is true for fire-stopping information – the earlier, the better.

 Cold-formed steel is custom made for your unique project and requires longer lead times – but is the extra wait worth it?
-Keep reading to find out!

 Wood construction advantages